centarro/commerce-docs/docs/v1/user-guide/pricing.md

 <li>Click "Add a pricing rule"</li>
 <li>Give your rule a name</li>
 <li>Under "Actions" click "Add Action"</li>
-<li>Under "Commmerce Line Item" choose "Multiply the Unit Price by Some Amount"</li>
+<li>Under "Commerce Line Item" choose "Multiply the Unit Price by Some Amount"</li>
 <li>The data selector should be "line_item"</li>
 <li>The amount should be .9 (in other words, multiply the price by .9).</li>
 <li>Now all products have 10% taken off of them.</li>